novialife/Advanced-Machine-Learning/1/README.md

 We suggest you to run _Tree.py_ first to see the overall structure.

-### Task 1.4: Super Epicentra - Expectation Maximization
+1.4: Super Epicentra - Expectation Maximization
 You are given the 2-dimensional locations of the 100 earthquakes, `X.txt`, and their strengths, `S.txt`.